tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

 Next, we see an old friend.
 We instantiate a ``PointToPointHelper`` and set the associated default ``Attributes`` so that we create a five megabit per second transmitter on devices created using the helper and a two millisecond delay on channels created by the helper.
-We then ``Intall`` the devices on the nodes and the channel between them.
+We then ``Install`` the devices on the nodes and the channel between them.

 ::